 Do you provide career placement support?

 Yes!
-We do this currently by matching students with mentors in the industry as well as holding a hiring fair during the March in person intensive.
-We are also in the process of hiring an executive director who will work with student affairs, our industry advisory board, and the program faculty to support career placement.
+We do this currently by matching students with mentors in the industry as well as holding a Career Conference during the September in-person intensive.
+Our Program Director works alongside student affairs, our industry advisory board, and the program faculty to support career development and placement.

 I am working.
 Will there be enough time for me to complete this program?